-Note: When you install Keyfactor Command using Keyfactor Identity Provider, a virtual directory called, by default, KeyfactorProxy is created in IIS for OAuth authentication.
+Note: When you install Keyfactor Command using an identity provider other than Active Directory, a virtual directory called, by default, KeyfactorProxy is created in IIS for OAuth authentication.
 If you later disable OAuth, this virtual directory will still exist.
 This virtual directory is not used if you opt to use Active Directory as an identity provider.
-During Keyfactor Command uninstallation it will be removed, or you may opt to remove it manually if you are switching from Keyfactor Identity Provider to Active Directory for authentication.
+During Keyfactor Command uninstallation it will be removed, or you may opt to remove it manually if you are switching from OAuth to Active Directory for authentication.